dustywhite7/Econ8320/SlidesCode/5 - Regex.md

 re.search(r'[0123456789]', mystring)
 ```

 - `r''` denotes a "raw" string, and permits escape characters.
-We will put our regex code into raw strings
+We will always put our regex code into raw strings

 ---